atc-net/atc-source-generators/docs/OptionsBindingGenerators-Samples.md

 ## 📛 Named Options Support

 **Named Options** allow multiple configurations of the same options type with different names - perfect for fallback scenarios, multi-tenant applications, or multi-region deployments.
+You can also use **ConfigureAll** to set common defaults for all named instances.

-### 🎯 Example: Email Server Fallback
+### 🎯 Example: Email Server Fallback with ConfigureAll

 **Options Class:**